adikamunyao/linear-regression/README.md

 Models to practise linear regression algorithim.

-Regression works by establishing a relationship between variables in the data that represent characteristics of the thing being observed (known as the features) and the variable we're attempting to predict (known as the label).Regression analysis is a method of mathematically determining which of those variables has an effect.
-It provides answers to the questions: Which factors are most important?
+Regression works by establishing a relationship between variables in the data that represent characteristics of the thing being observed (known as the features) and the variable to predict (known as the label).
+Regression analysis is a method of mathematically determining which of those variables has an effect.
+It provides answers to the questions:
+Which factors are most important?
 Which of these can we disregard?
 How do those variables interact?
-And, perhaps most importantly, how certain are we that all of these variables are correct?
+How certain are we that all of these variables are correct?

-We will create several models, ranging from simple to complex, using the linear regression algorithm, and then compare the performance of each model.
+We will create several models, ranging from simple to complex, using the regression algorithm, and then compare the performance of each model.

 # PRIMARY PROJECT IDEA
 prediction of start-up returns